HopkinsIDD/rsv-forecast-hub/model-output/README.md

 # Data Submission Instructions

-This page is intended to provide teams with all the information they need to submit projections.
+This page is intended to provide teams with all the information they need to submit forecasts.

-All projectiosn should be submitted directly to the [model-output/](https://github.com/HopkinsIDD/rsv-forecast-hub/edit/main/model-output) folder.
-Data in this directory should be added to the repository through a pull request.
+All projections should be submitted directly to the [model-output/](https://github.com/HopkinsIDD/rsv-forecast-hub/edit/main/model-output) folder.
+Data in this directory should be added to the repository through a pull request so that automatic data validation checks are run.

-Due to file size limitations, the file can be submitted in a ```.parquet``` or ```.gz.parquet```.

 ## Sub-directory
 Each sub-directory within the [model-output/](https://github.com/HopkinsIDD/rsv-forecast-hub/edit/main/model-output) directory has the format: